Giant 650 Meter Fireworks! Niigata's Nagaoka Firework Festival 2023

 3. The Heart of the Citizens: Fukkō Kigan Phoenix

-True to its name, the phoenix-like fireworks leave a light trail, as they are shot up from 6 different lined up launch pads.
+True to its name, the phoenix-like fireworks leave a light trail, as they are shot up from six different lined-up launch pads.
 Along with music that will make you feel like you're in outer space, your vision is completely covered in grains of light.

 Fireworks are crucial to the summer season in Japan.
 We highly recommend stopping by the Nagaoka Festival Fireworks, feeling the warmth of the citizens, and thinking about the stories that each firework has.

 Nagaoka Festival Fireworks 2023

 Address: Niigata, Nagaoka City, Choseibashi Bridge downstream the Shinanogawa riverbed

 Date: August 2 -3 (Wednesday and Thursday), 2023

 Nearest station: JR Nagaoka Station

 Access: 20-minute walk from Ote Exit, walk along Ote-dori

 Website: Nagaoka Fireworks Festival